ansible/ansible/docs/docsite/rst/scenario_guides/guide_aci.rst

 Gathering facts
 ```````````````
 Because we run the modules on the Ansible controller gathering facts will not work.
 That is why when using these ACI modules it is mandatory to disable facts gathering.
-You can do this globally in your ``ansible.cfg`` or by adding ``gather_facts: no`` to every play.
+You can do this globally in your ``ansible.cfg`` or by adding ``gather_facts: false`` to every play.

 .. code-block:: yaml
    :emphasize-lines: 3

     - name: Another play in my playbook
       hosts: my-apic-1
-      gather_facts: no
+      gather_facts: false
       tasks:
       - name: Create a tenant
         aci_tenant: